Snowflake-Labs/sfquickstarts/site/sfguides/src/validate_your_customer_identity_model_with_identityqa/validate_your_customer_identity_model_with_identityqa.md

 ### What You'll Learn

+By the end of this guide, you'll learn:
 - How to install & use a Snowflake native app
 - Whether or not the assumptions you’ve made about your company’s identity model are true
   - For example: is your stable identifier truly unique?
 Is user_id truly 1:1 with email_address?
 - % of invalid email addresses & phone numbers in your identity table with examples of each for easy cleanup
 - How to improve your identity model based on the native app’s findings